cirosantilli/git-tutorial/index.md

 # status

+Lists:

-See all differences between staged files and the tree and `HEAD`:
+- differences between working tree and index, including files not present in the index
+- differences between index and `HEAD`

+Entire repository:

     git status